Teycir/TrustCircle/Readme.md

 ### Where is my data stored?

-Encrypted files are stored on IPFS via Pinata for decentralized storage.
-Capsules and Vaults use separate IPFS accounts for isolation.
+Encrypted files are pinned to IPFS via Pinata.
+While IPFS uses content addressing, Pinata is currently the only service storing your data.
+Capsules and Vaults use separate Pinata accounts for isolation.
 Metadata is stored on Supabase.
 Your encryption keys never leave your browser.

 ### Do I need an API key to use TrustCircle?